yanivnizry/snips/README.md

    - Target 60fps scrolling performance
    - Optimized for devices with at least 2GB RAM
    - Network timeout set to 30 seconds
+   - Memory-efficient video playback with proper cleanup

 7. **Styling**:
    - Design system assumes dark theme (`#0E0E0E` background)
    - Fonts (Inter, Poppins) are bundled with the app
    - Responsive design based on design width of 393px
    - All colors use hex format with alpha channel support
+   - Platform-specific font handling (Android uses specific font files)

 8. **Navigation**:
    - Bottom tab navigation is the primary navigation pattern
    - "Rewards" and "Profile" screens are placeholder screens (not implemented)
    - Scroll positions reset when returning to Home screen
+   - Feed page prefetches on navigation ready

+9. **Video Playback**:
+   - Videos play automatically when visible
+   - Only one video plays at a time
+   - Videos pause on scroll, background, and screen blur
+   - Proper memory cleanup on unmount

-9. **Android Configuration**:
+10. **Android Configuration**:
     - Network security config enforces HTTPS by default
     - Cleartext traffic allowed only for localhost in development
     - ProGuard rules configured for React Native and networking libraries
+    - Custom fonts require specific font file names (no fontWeight support)

 ## Scripts

 - `yarn start`: Start Metro bundler (kills existing process on port 8081)
 - `yarn ios`: Run on iOS simulator/device
 - `yarn android`: Run on Android emulator/device
-- `yarn lint`: Run ESLint
+- `yarn lint`: Run ESLint on `src`, `App.tsx`, and `index.js`
 - `yarn test`: Run Jest tests

 ## License